This list sets out defined terms that are used in the portal and the FAQ documents.

 High Net Worth Company, Unincorporated Association or High Value Trust

-A high net worth company, unincorporated association or trust as defined under Article 49 FPO.
+A high net worth company, unincorporated association or trust as defined under article 49 of the FPO.
 This is an entity or organisation that satisfies the conditions in article 49(2)(a) to (d) of the FPO.
 This comprises:

 - any body corporate which has, or which is a member of the same group as an undertaking which has, a called-up share capital or net assets—